-Intranet penetration tests
+Intranet penetration test

 The intranet penetration test consists from multiple phases, which are performed in accordance with the OSSTMM, chapter 10 – Telecommunications Security Testing.
 Used tools and procedures are described in the Penetration Testing Framework.